-Elfin describes something that is small, delicate or possesses the characteristics of mythical elves.
+Elfin meaning refers to something that is small, delicate, or possesses the characteristics of mythical elves.

 History of the Word Elfin